krzysk1/an2/README.md

  Some features may not work as intended and this aircraft could crash your AeroflyF S4.
  Use it at your own risk!

+ Report any issues you notice on GitHub - I will solve them as much as possible

 # Installation